Dragon Ball Online

-Dragon Ball Online (ドラゴンボールオンライン, Doragon Bōru Onrain) (DBO) was a massive multiplayer online role-playing game being developed in Japan and South Korea by NTL, set in the Dragon Ball universe.
+Dragon Ball Online (ドラゴンボールオンライン, Doragon Bōru Onrain) was a massive multiplayer online role-playing game being developed in Japan and South Korea by NTL, set in the Dragon Ball universe.
 Dragon Ball Online takes place on Earth, 216 years after the events of Goku's departure.

-A beta testing of Dragon Ball Online was announced on March 10, 2007 in South Korea, but was delayed until January 2010.
+A beta testing of Dragon Ball Online was announced on March 10, 2007, in South Korea, but was delayed until January 2010.
 NTL Director Koji Takamiya stated in numerous interviews that he would like to see a global release for the game.
 On September 26, 2013, the Korean servers of the game were shut down and on October 31, 2013, the Hong Kong and Taiwan servers of the game were shut down.

 On May 21, 2014, a new website titled the Dragon Ball Z New Project was up and running.
 The website presented a picture of Goku and three screenshots.
 On July 10, 2014, the project was given a name titled Dragon Ball Xenoverse.

 Story

-The events of Dragon Ball Online take place in the age 1000 (216 years after the Buu saga.) with the role of a villain going to a group headed by Mira and Towa, original characters who are created exclusively for the game.
+The events of Dragon Ball Online take place in the age 1000.
+The game's villains are Mira and Towa, original characters who are created exclusively for the game.
 Mira and Towa hail from the Demon Realm and are attempting to invade the Earth, with the help of Frieza's army and the Red Ribbon Army, but currently has their eyes set on the past by way of time travel.
 The purpose for them wanting to go back in time is so that Mira can attempt to obtain Goku's DNA which he will then use to strengthen himself for when he invades the Earth in the future.
 Currently, all known henchmen of the Time Breakers have been under the effect of mind control.
 Mind-controlled victims are characterized by a green gem marked with an "X" that rests in their forehead (in some cases it may be in their chest or could also be a mask instead of a gem).

 The player takes the role of a character from an unknown time period who is sucked through a crack in time caused by Mira's army.
 Eventually, the player makes their way to the age 1000 (with the help of the Time Patrol Capsule and Trunks) and throughout the game, the player will be able to travel through different time periods to alter the past and fix the present.

 All of the events that the player witnesses in the Age 1000 currently only take place on the planet Earth.
 Both the Majin and Namekian race start their journeys, just like the Humans, on Earth.
 The new planet Namek was destroyed by Mira in the year 853 and sections of the Earth have since been transformed to resemble the planet Namek.